Key Takeaways

 The Administrative Procedure Act and its establishment of “arbitrary and capricious” as a standard for judicial review serves as an excellent example of the concept of checks and balances established by the US Constitution.

-To learn more about arbitrary law definition, you can post your legal need on UpCounsel’s marketplace.
+To learn more about arbitrary meaning in law, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.